dcos/demos/1.8/fintrans/README.md

 #### Money laundering detector

 Another consumer of the transactions stored in Kafka is the money [laundering detector](laundering-detector/).
-It is a command line tool that alerts when the aggregate transaction volume from a source to a target account hits a certain (configurable) treshold.

-Now, in order to highlight potential money laundering attempts to a human operator who then has to verify manually if indeed a fraudulent transaction has been taken place.
+It is a command line tool that alerts when the aggregate transaction volume from a source to a target account exceeds a configurable treshold.
+The idea behind this is to highlight potential money laundering attempts to a human operator who then has to verify manually if a fraudulent transaction has been taken place.

 In order to see the  money laundering alerts, locate the money laundering detector in the DC/OS UI.
-Look for a service with an ID of `/fintrans/laundering-detector` and go to the `Logs` tab:
+Look for a service with ID `/fintrans/laundering-detector` and go to the `Logs` tab.
+You should see something like this:

 ![Accessing the money laundering detector in the DC/OS UI](img/laundering-detector.png)

-Alternatively, from the command line, you can see the logs as follows: 1.
-Find out the task ID of the money laundering detector with `dcos task` and then use `dcos task log --follow $TASKID` to view the logs:
+Alternatively, from the command line, you can see the logs as follows:

+1. Find out the task ID of the money laundering detector with `dcos task`.
+1. Use `dcos task log --follow $TASKID` to view the logs with the task ID you found in the previous step.

+An exemplary session looks like so:

 ```bash
 $ dcos task